ProteinGym/proteingym-benchmark/README.md

 ## Datasets

-The datasets are included in the [dataset](datasets/) folder.
+The datasets are included in the [dataset](datasets/) folder, where each dataset goes into a subfolder.

+In order to build the archived file for each dataset, [pg2-dataset](https://github.com/ProteinGym2/pg2-dataset) is used.

+You can reference [this guide](https://github.com/ProteinGym2/pg2-dataset?tab=readme-ov-file#archive-data) to build the archived dataset.

 ## Benchmark

 The benchmark is defined in the [benchmark](benchmark/) folder, where there exist two games: supervised and zero-shot.

-In order to build the archived file for each dataset, [pg2-dataset](https://github.com/ProteinGym2/pg2-dataset) is used.

-You can reference [this guide](https://github.com/ProteinGym2/pg2-dataset?tab=readme-ov-file#archive-data) to build the archived dataset.

 ### Local environment